cerebral/overmind/packages/overmind-website/guides/beginner/06_structuringtheapp.md

 h(Example, { name: "guide/structuringtheapp/files" })
 ```

 In this structure we are splitting up the differet components of the base structure.
 This is a good first step.
 The **index** file acts as the file that brings the state, actions and effects together.
-In this example the file would also be responsible for instantiating Overmind itself.

 But if we want to split up into actual domains it would look more like this: